UNDER THE MOUNTAIN

 … there is a possibility that a mistake could have been made: and whilst the club cannot honour the win to Neistrowski, who disputed the decision, the members have generously subscribed the amount of the prize money, and handed it over to him.88

 August Neustrowski became naturalised in Inglewood in 1887.
-His sons Joe and Paul joined the New Zealand Expeditionary Force in 1914, and both served in western Europe for more than two years, and Sid was called up in 1917, so it must have been disheartening to find out that after 40 years in New Zealand, the government still considered him and Apolonia, then both aged 67, as enemy aliens.
+His sons Joe and Paul joined the New Zealand Expeditionary Force in 1914, and both served in western Europe for more than two years, and his son Sid was called up in 1917, so it must have been disheartening for him and Apolonia, both then aged 67, to find out that after 40 years in New Zealand, the government still considered them enemy aliens.
 Martha and John received the same treatment.

 This 1914 Neustrowski family photograph was taken as a memento before brothers Joseph (Joe) and Paul joined the New Zealand Expeditionary Force.
-Seated from left is Martha, Isadore (Sid), her mother and father, Apolonia (Polly), who married Ben Dombrowski, and Agnes, who married Herman Schultz.
+Seated from left is Martha, Isadore (Sid), Apolonia senior, August, Apolonia junior (Polly), who married Ben Dombrowski, and Agnes, who married Herman Schultz.
 Ben is standing behind Martha and John is standing on the far right.

 Martha married Joseph Watemburg in 1897, and moved to Marshland in Christchurch, where several of the Poles who arrived off the friedeburg in Lyttelton in 1872 were making a name for themselves as market gardeners.
 Martha returned to Taranaki with her sons after Joseph died from a heart attack in 1915, and lived in Waitara until her death in 1960.

 Sid Neustrowski died in September 1926, aged 38.
 August and Apolonia died within seven months of each other, August in February 1927, and Apolonia in the September.
-They are buried together at the Midhirst Old cemetery, near their son.
+They are buried together at the Midhirst Old cemetery, near Sid.

 THE POTROZ FAMILY